K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 1)  Write Example

 > Below is an example of response information written in a release script.
-> The response information includes the required environmental variables and how to execute them in the Rack[^6] application, and is delivered to the open cloud platform.
+> The response information includes the required environment variables and how to execute them in the Rack[^6] application and is delivered to the open cloud platform.

   ````
   config\_vars: